nameoverflow/dejavu/README.md

 1. Using the GitHub CLI (`gh`) that's installed on the server
 2. The CLI tool uses the authentication that was set up with `gh auth login`
 3. When you submit a PR URL, the app fetches PR details using `gh pr view`
-4. When you select an action, the server runs a command like:
+4. When you select an action, the server runs commands like:
    ```
+   # For reviews:
    gh pr review owner/repo#123 --approve
    gh pr review owner/repo#123 --comment "Your comment here"
    gh pr review owner/repo#123 --request-changes "Your requested changes here"

+   # For merging:
+   gh pr merge owner/repo#123 --squash
    ```
-5. This performs the selected review action as the user who is authenticated with the GitHub CLI
+5. This performs the selected action as the user who is authenticated with the GitHub CLI

+## Troubleshooting

+If you encounter authentication issues, the application provides a built-in diagnostics tool that:
+1. Checks GitHub CLI installation
+2. Verifies authentication status
+3. Tests API access
+4. Inspects authentication scopes
+5. Provides specific recommendations to fix issues

 ## Advantages Over OAuth